freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/03-front-end-development-libraries/redux/remove-an-item-from-an-array.md

 # --description--

-Hora de praticar a remoção de itens de um array.
-O operador spread também pode ser usado aqui.
-Outros métodos de JavaScript úteis incluem `slice()` e `concat()`.
+Time to practice removing items from an array.
+The spread operator can be used here as well.
+Other useful JavaScript methods include `slice()` and `concat()`.

 # --instructions--